Learn how to use our free face mask patterns and make your own masks with the help of a Cricut Explore or Cricut Maker … or just cut these by hand!

 - Sewing Machine or a hand needle & thread

 - Iron or EasyPress (I used both -- the iron for seams, the EasyPress for the freezer paper)

 - Pins (for keeping pieces of fabric together)

 Step 1: Get my free DIY face mask pattern

-My free DIY Face Mask Pattern comes in several formats.
+My free DIY Face Mask Pattern (Design #198) comes in several formats.
 You can get a printable PDF for cutting by hand, or an SVG cut file for cutting with a Cricut.
 My pattern collection has everything you need to make your own personal face mask.
 Download the DIY Face Mask pattern collection from my free resource library (get the password to the library in the form at the bottom of this post), or click here!

 Here's what the printable pattern looks like after you download and print it: